gerardroche/sublime-color-scheme-unit/README.md

 `:TestResults` | `color_scheme_unit_test_results` | Show the test results panel.
 `:ShowScopeAndColors` | `color_scheme_unit_show_scope_name_and_styles` | Show the scope name and applied colors of scheme at point under cursor.

+*You can also use the [Test](https://github.com/gerardroche/sublime-test) plugin, which unifies ST testing plugin commands.*

 ## KEY BINDINGS

 Add your preferred key bindings: